aarondfrancis/fast-paginate/README.md

 This is a fast `limit`/`offset` pagination macro for Laravel.
 It can be used in place of the standard `paginate` methods.

-This packages uses a SQL method similar to a "deferred join" to achieve this speedup.
+This package uses a SQL method similar to a "deferred join" to achieve this speedup.
 A deferred join is a technique that defers access to requested columns until _after_ the `offset` and `limit` have been applied.

 In our case we don't actually do a join, but rather a `where in` with a subquery.
 Using this technique we create a subquery that can be optimized with specific indexes for maximum speed and then use those results to fetch the full rows.